cydia2020/esphome-8bit-wiegand-reader-with-timeout/README.md

 An ESPHome configuration file with a built-in brute-force prevention timer for communicating with various wiegand readers

 # Why?
 Some Wiegand readers use non-"standard" communication protocols.
-(Worth noting is that there is no "standards" per se, but some protocols are more common than others.)
+(Worth noting is that there is no "standard" per se, but some protocols are more common than others.)

 This keypad is one such device.
 <img src="/intended_keypad.png"  width=50% height=50%>